JacobLoewen/JacobLoewen/README.md

 - I love working on projects, learning new technologies, and problem-solving.

-- "Dream big - but remember dreams without goals are just dreams" -Denzel Washington
+- "Dream big - but remember dreams without goals are just dreams" - Denzel Washington

 ## Skills 🖥️